windwalker-io/ventoviro.github.io/documentation/components/promise/index.md

 ## Use in Windwalker

-Use any component which is support async calling, the promise will be return value:
+To utilize any component supporting asynchronous calls, a promise will be returned as the value:

 ```php
 // Http Client